platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

     - name: Feedback Tracker
       url: "https://acme.corp/feedback"
 ```
-Above data is meant for demonstration purposes only and can be extended or changed as needed.
+*Note: The schema is illustrative and can be extended as needed.*

-## UI Discovery and Provider UI Binding
+### UI Discovery and Provider UI Binding

-- It is desirable to configure a provider's UI next to the other resources that a provider would need to provide.
-Therefore this information should be in the same workspace as the `APIExport`.
+- Provider UI configuration should be co-located with other provider resources in the same workspace as the `APIExport`.
-- OpenMFP makes use of a ContentConfiguration resources to configure a UI.
-As a consequence it would be good to have the content configration next to the other resources.
-- It should be avoided that the ContentConfiguration is copied to every workspace, therefore the proposal is to make use of a binding resource similar to the `APIBinding` resource.
-- This way only the `ContentConfiguration` resource will be validated and updated once and the UI's in all workspaces with a binding will update automatically.

-Example of a ContentConfiguration resource:
+- OpenMFP uses `ContentConfiguration` resources for UI configuration; these should not be duplicated across workspaces.
+- Introduce a binding resource, similar to `APIBinding`, to reference a shared `ContentConfiguration`.

+**Example: ContentConfiguration**
 ```yaml
 apiVersion: ui.platform-mesh.io/v1alpha1
 kind: ContentConfiguration